-In early October 2016, SPT datasets for payroll and trade creditors were provided to the national NFI team, as per a prescribed timescale.
+In early October 2018, SPT datasets for payroll and trade creditors were provided to the national NFI team, as per a prescribed timescale.
 These datasets were then matched with public bodies' data.
 A data match is where the same address, bank account, date, name or payment details is identified in two or more transactions.

-On 26 January 2017, the NFI team released 963 matches to SPT, of these, 959 were trade creditor matches.
-The remaining 4 related to payroll matches.
+From 31 January 2019, the NFI team released 970 matches to SPT, of these, 962 were trade creditor matches.
+The remaining 8 related to payroll matches.

-Engagement testing analysed and investigated the matched data and found no error or fraud.
+Engagement testing (February/March 2019) analysed and investigated the matched data and found no error or fraud.
 The findings of this exercise were then reported back to Audit Scotland using NFI website tools.

 SPT business transactions result in a high volume of periodic creditor payments which were identified by the NFI team as a data match.
-The engagement identified a requirement to cleanse creditor standing data held in the financial management system.